isc-projects/bind9/bin/delv/delv.rst

    This option specifies the maximum number of queries to send to resolve a name before giving up.
 The default is 32.

+.. option:: +maxtotalqueries

+   This option specifies the maximum number of queries to send to resolve a client request before giving up.
+The default is 200.

 .. option:: +trust, +notrust

    This option controls whether to display the trust level when printing a record.